hyosung11/Launch-School/Courses/journal.md

 09:14 Organizing my files in the JS109 folder.
 Now I have to go get this bar.

 12:25 Grinding through Small Problems > Easy 1 and Easy 2 this morning.
 I have to poo again.
 Yikes.
 They do seem easier this time around, but there are still little things like how `slice` works with a negative index as an offset from the last element.
 So `slice(0, -1)` returns the element from the beginning to the second-to-last element.
 It doesn't include the last element.
 Also, don't forget to `toUpperCase()` or `toLowerCase()` when necessary.

+13:51 Stopping to go and play ping pong with Louis.